 Additionally to the PV power production variability reduction, S3 focuses on minimizing the costs.
-This is done by minimizing the amount of installed PV capacity with the constraint that they must produce the same amount of electricity as estimated with the installed PV capacity planed in the NECPs for 2030 (S3-1).
-We do the same analysis in a second run, but with the estimate for the year 2050 of 1.94 TW installed PV capacity by the Energy Watch Group (S3-2).
+This is done by minimizing the amount of installed PV capacity with the constraint that they must produce the same amount of electricity as estimated with the installed PV capacity planned in the NECPs for 2030 (S3-1).
+We perform the same analysis in a second run, but with the estimate for the year 2050 of 1.94 TW installed PV capacity by the Energy Watch Group (S3-2).
 The constraint for the PV power production is added similar as in S1.
 The consideration of minimal installed PV capacities is achieved by adding a row with ones to the coefficient matrix A and zero as an element to the target vector b.
 This equation sets the total installed PV capacity to zero and therefore, every added installed PV capacity per country acts as residual of this equation.
 This residual is minimized by the linear least-square optimization together with the residuals for the variability and the PV power production.

 The weighting vector for S3 is chosen such that all the equations which consider the variability are set to one.
 The equation's weighting considers for the total IC are set to 0.1 and the equation that considers the total PV power production is set to 10.